andooown/lexicon-gen/README.md

 # lexicon-gen

 CLI tool written in Swift to generate Swift codes from [AT Proto's Lexicon](https://atproto.com/guides/lexicon) files.
+This tool is used to generate [swift-atproto](https://github.com/andooown/swift-atproto)'s `ATProtoAPI` library.

 🚧 This package is under development. 🚧